 If you have a known genetic mutation, share the information with parents, children, and other family members and encourage them to be tested too!
 The easiest way is to order through 23andMe for only $99 online.

-Next Steps If You Have an MTHFR Gene Mutation
+Next Steps If You Have MTHFR Gene Mutation Symptoms

 It is important to remember that having an MTHFR gene mutation does not necessarily cause disease, but it does make you more susceptible because it impedes your body’s ability to function properly.
 This is excellent news because it means YOU have the power to influence your own health.